MicrosoftDocs/power-platform/power-platform/admin/deploy-packages-using-package-deployer-windows-powershell.md

 <a name="Logfiles"></a>
 ## Troubleshoot package deployment issues by using log files
- The Package Deployer tool provides logging support to get detailed information about errors that can occur when someone signs in to the Microsoft Dynamics 365 for Customer Engagement instance using the tool and deploying packages.
+ The Package Deployer tool provides logging support to get detailed information about errors that can occur when someone signs in to the Microsoft Dynamics 365 apps instance using the tool and deploying packages.
 By default, the tool generates three log files that are available at the following location on the computer where you run the tool: c:\Users\\*\<UserName>*\AppData\Roaming\Microsoft\Microsoft Dynamics CRM Package Deployer\\*\<Version>*.
 To specify a different folder, use the -LogWriteDirectory [!INCLUDE[pn_PowerShell_short](../includes/pn-powershell-short.md)] cmdlet parameter. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use the cmdlet to retrieve packages](#retrieve)

 - `Login_ErrorLog.log`: Provides information about the issues that occurred when you use the tool to sign in to the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] instance.
 If there are any issues during sign in, a message appears on the tool’s login screen with a link to this log file.
 The message states that an error occurred while processing the login request and the user can view the error log.
 You can click the link in the message to view this log file.
 The log file is created the first time you encounter any sign-in issues in the tool.
 Thereafter, the log file is used to log information about a sign-in issue, whenever it occurs.